ageorge95/TOMATO-simple-chia-forks-NFT-recovery/README.md

 - Also, feel free to contribute to the tool's development with a PR.

 # How to use
-- Have python installed on your system (I recommend 3.9.x, 64bit).
+- Have python installed on your system (I recommend 3.11.x, 64bit).

-- Setup a venv.

-- pip install the required packages from requirements.txt
+- Use the provided `install.bat` file

-After the setup is done you can use the CLI interface to start the recovery.
+After the setup is done you can use the CLI interface to start the recovery; type tomato -h for more info.

 ![alt text](ReadMe_res/CLI_overview.JPG?raw=true)